History of Fernie

-Make Red Tree Lodge your home while you travel to all the beautiful and unique places in the Elk Valley.
+Make Red Tree Lodge your Fernie hotel while you travel to all the beautiful and unique places in the Elk Valley.
 The local lakes, like Koocanusa and the relaxing natural hot springs of Whiteswan.
 Explore Kikomun Provincial Park and old Fort Steele.
 The possibilities are endless!
-Ask our Front Desk when you arrive for Summer Fun options or talk to them about how to book your fly-fishing trip, round of golf, white water rafting trip, horse back riding day out or summer lift tickets!
-You won't be disappointed.
+Ask our Front Desk when you arrive for Summer Fun options or talk to them about how to book an adventure you won’t forget!